This guide has everything you need to know about handheld massagers, including the best handheld massager models but...

 And you get all of that from it that can also work out the knots in your back, shoulders, neck, arms, and legs with the intensity level you select.
 The CM7 is also our choice for the best massager for athletes, as you can't find a better massage for deep tissue massage.
 It is also great as a massager for hands.

-Coming in at just under 125 dollars, we were hard pressed to find a con for this all-around winner.
+Coming in at just under 125 dollars, I was hard-pressed to find a con for this all-around winner.
 If you want to dig deep, you could say you would prefer a longer time between charges, but it's a hard argument to make.

 The battery is fully charged in an hour, and you get about three hours per charge, or roughly a week if you use it between 20 and 30 minutes a day.
 Not too shabby in our opinion.